Overview

 - Reference - CLI commands and configuration file reference

-- Concepts - clustering, routing, and transparent mode
+- Concepts - clustering, licensing, routing, transparent mode, and deployment modes

 - Glossary - definitions for key terms